 Arpita Singh Retrospective: Unearthing the Title

-The name of the show emerged from one of the art work titled My Mother.
-In this work a portrait of Arpita’s mom (visible on the right of the image) depicts her serene and blind to the mayhem around her; the road seems as a diagonal (a ordinary stylistic technique) and to the left of the paintings is a sea of bodies, both alive and useless, some lying half submerged underneath layers of texture, a few half upon the surface.
-“It is this great in her paintings, where matters appear 1/2-found out 1/2-under the surface that led me to pick out the titled for the display,” reveals Roobina.
+The show’s name emerged from one of the artworks titled My Mother.
+In this work, a portrait of Arpita’s mom (visible on the right of the image) depicts her serene and blind to the mayhem around her; the road seems diagonal (an ordinary stylistic technique), and to the left of the painting is a sea of bodies, both alive and useless, some lying half-submerged underneath layers of texture, a few halves upon the surface.
+“It is this great in her paintings, where matters appear 1/2-found out 1/2-under the surface that led me to pick out the titled for the display,” reveals Robina.

 Another of the works that grabbed the curator’s eye is a painting of a female by myself in a room, seated at a table with the door barely ajar.
-Through the crevice of the door, we see the muzzle of a gun with a partially seen guy at the doorway.
-“I turned into struck by using this work since it’s made in the Eighties, a time while we did no longer see too many of that imagery, of guys with weapons,” says Karode who has written extensively about interiors and interiority in Aprita’s work.
+Through the aperture of the door, we see the muzzle of a gun with a partially seen guy at the doorway.
+“I turned into struck by using this work since it’s made in the Eighties, a time while we did no longer see too many of that imagery, of guys with weapons,” says Karode, who has written extensively about interiors and interiority in Arpita’s work.